 We: Well, of course.
 That is basically how to teach grammar in a way the learners can improve their language skills, right?

-Shop assistant: Quite, but there is still more to it.
+Shop assistant: Quite right, but there is still more to it.
 Learners should be able to create their own definitions for grammatical units, not just learn complicated phrases by heart.
 Therefore, it is extremely important to create or find the right tasks for the right learning stage.
 You have to consider various things when you want to create a good exercise.
 Such tasks should encourage the learner’s brain-work and give them a bit of a challenge.
 (Newby an Pölzleitner: 14)

 We: There are a lot of things to consider when creating tasks.
 Are there different ways to teach this pedagogical grammar?

 Shop assistant: Yes, there are!
 We have 4 different concepts to offer.
 First of all, we have the Traditional grammar.
 The basis of this concept consists of grammatical structures and the accuracy of their appliance.
 This accuracy is monitored by the teacher, whose role is to inform und control the learners.
 The learner becomes a knower of the language and has to deal with formal definitions that are often expressed with metalanguage.
 (Newby an Pölzleitner: 15) Another approach is the acquisition-based grammar.
-It focuses on the natural ability of learners to acquire language, students are, therefore, acquirer of language and according to that theory learners have an innate process to acquire language, just as their first language and a general concept of grammar, called universal grammar, which they can apply to any language they want to learn.
+It focuses on the natural ability of learners to acquire language, students are, therefore, acquirers of language and according to that theory learners have an innate process to acquire language, just as their first language and a general concept of grammar, called universal grammar, which they can apply to any language they want to learn.

 We: That sounds a bit obsolete, especially this traditional grammar.
 Are there possibly better concepts than those two?